bsdinis/ist-software-security/vuln4.md

 ## Impact

 Severe.
 This allows the attacker to change any post's visibility and content (created by any users).
+It is possible to change the post's content to a script, that will run once that post is displayed in the main page.